PostHog/posthog.com/contents/docs/contribute/development-workflow.md

 We are relatively flexible with branch names, but do have a few specific requests:

 - If your pull request is related to an issue, please mention that issue when naming your branch: `git checkout -b 263-logout-button`.
 - Do not use `release-*` patterns in your branches unless pushing a release.
-These branches have get special handling by our CI for releases.
+These branches get special handling by our CI for releases.

 ## Commit message style

+We do not require a particular commit message format, but request the initial commit message of your Pull Request mention the issue number: `git commit -m "Closes #263 adds logout button"`.
+This will ensure the corresponding ticket will be closed automatically once your pull request is merged.

-We recommend using imperative style commit messages.
+Otherwise, we generally recommend imperative-style commit messages.

 In this style, commit message subject lines complete the following sentence: "If applied, this commit will _**your commit message subject here**_.

-The exception to this is in your initial commit message, where you should mention the issue number: `git commit -m "Closes #263 adds logout button"`.
-This will ensure the corresponding ticket will be closed automatically once your pull request is merged.

 ## Review process